axelarnetwork/axelar-examples/examples-web/README.md

 ## Prerequisite

+Before you begin, make sure you've set up your environment variables at the root directory.
+See [here](../README.md#set-environment-variables) for instructions.

+## Run Web Examples Locally

-1. Make sure you've already setup `.env` file in root directory.
-(See [here](../README.md#set-environment-variables))
+1. Navigate to the root directory.
-2. Run `npm run setup`
+2. Run `npm run start` to start the local chains.
+3. Navigate to the `examples-web` directory.
-3. Run `npm run start` at root directory.
+4. Run `npm run setup` to copies the private key and mnemonic from the `.env` file at the root directory to the `.env` file in the `examples-web` directory.

-## Run Web Examples in Local

-1. Run `npm run deploy` to compile all smart contracts, generate types for smart contract functions, and deploy to the local network.
+5. Run `npm run deploy` to compile all smart contracts, generate types for smart contract functions, and deploy to the local network.
-2. Run `npm run dev` to start web application server.
+6. Run `npm run dev` to start the web application server.
-3. Visit http://localhost:3000 in your web browser to play with examples demo.
+7. Open http://localhost:3000 in your web browser to view the examples demo.

 You should see the website looks like image below.